 - sea salt and ground pepper to taste.

-Once cool, pop garlic out of its skin, remove seeds and stems from chile if necessary, add the roasted vegetables and cilantro to the bowl of your food processor.
+- Once cool, pop garlic out of its skin, remove blackened skins, seeds, and stems from chile if necessary, add the roasted vegetables and cilantro to the bowl of your food processor.